Cathwyler/MagicRemoteService/README.md

   - (Optionnal) Setup a scheduled task to keep developer mode activated with ares command on your personal server.
 Please refer to https://webostv.developer.lge.com/sdk/command-line-interface/intro-cli/?wos_flag=ares-extend-dev#ares-extend-dev.

 ## Using MagicRemoteService
 MagicRemoteService need to run PC and TV app.
-TV and PC need properly network and video input wired as you configured in step 1 and 2.
+TV and PC need properly network and video input wired as you configured in installation step.

 Magic remote inputs :
 - The red key shuts down or starts up your PC.